HaxellG/Weather-Station/README.md

 # Usage:
 First, make sure your Raspberry Pi is connected to the same network as your viewing device.
 Modify the ssid and password variables in the script to match your network's.

+Then, you can run the script.
+The Raspberry Pi will start measuring temperature and humidity and display the data on the OLED display.
+It will also serve a web page that will display this data.
+To access the web page, open a browser on any device connected to the same network and navigate to the Raspberry Pi's IP address on port 80.

+For example, if the Raspberry Pi's IP address is 192.168.1.100, navigate to http://192.168.1.100.

+The web page will automatically refresh every 10 seconds with the latest data.

+Please note that the script is configured to use pins 0 and 1 for the I2C connection to the OLED display, and pin 20 for the DHT11 sensor.
+If your devices are connected to different pins, you will need to modify these values in the script.